← Back to 史記

 使 使西涿 使

 The following year, the Han sent the Ershi General, Li Guangli, with thirty thousand cavalry from Jiuquan to strike the Worthy King of the Right at the Tianshan Mountains.
 He took over ten thousand heads and captives before returning.
 The Xiongnu had nearly encircled the Ershi General, and he barely escaped.
 Six or seven out of every ten Han soldiers perished.
 The Han also sent General Ao of Yinzhu from Xihe to rendezvous with the Commandant of Strong Crossbowmen at Mount Zhuotu, but they accomplished nothing.
 They also sent the Commandant of Cavalry, Li Ling, with five thousand infantry and cavalry more than a thousand li north of Juyan.
 He encountered the chanyu and gave battle, killing and wounding over ten thousand of the enemy.
-But when his troops and supplies were exhausted and he tried to fight his way home, the Xiongnu surrounded him.
+After his troops and supplies were exhausted, he tried to fight his way home, but the Xiongnu surrounded him.
 Li Ling surrendered to the Xiongnu.
 His army was annihilated; only four hundred men made it back.
 The chanyu honored Li Ling and gave him one of his daughters in marriage.

 60